GfSE/SAF-Specification/src/devdoc/doc-concept.md

 * Used stereotypes
   (List of stereotypes to be used in the VP)

-The concerns of the SAF Model User are laid out in the [Stakeholder Documentation](../userdoc.md/stakeholders.md#saf-system-model-user)
+The related concerns are laid out in the [Stakeholder Documentation](../userdoc/stakeholders.md#saf-system-model-user)

-## SAF Developers::Framework Developer
+## SAF Developers::SAF Developer

-The framework developer wants to know:
+The SAF developer wants to know:

 * how can i extend the framework by new viewpoints ?
 * what is needed for a viewpoint specification ?